kubauth/kubauth-doc/docs/30-user-guide/130-audit.md

 ## Configuration

-This history is cleaned every 5 minutes by removing all records older than 8 hours.
-This can be modified by setting a helm chart configuration value:
+The audit history is cleaned every 5 minutes by removing all records older than 8 hours.
+This can be modified using Helm chart configuration:

 ???+ abstract "values.yaml"